 - You analyze the responses.

-How do you conduct an SMS survey?
+How to conduct an SMS survey or Text survey?

-Much like email surveys, your customers need to opt-in and provide their phone numbers to receive texts from your company.
+Much like email surveys, your customers need to opt in and provide their phone numbers to receive texts from your company.

 For example, you can ask for a customer’s phone number as they make a purchase online.
 You can add a checkbox the customer can click, which then permits you to reach out via text.

 Once you have permission to contact customers through SMS, you can set up your survey.
 The easiest way to create an SMS survey is by using a text survey app or website.
 These platforms give you powerful tools to analyze the results you receive.